meteor-useraccounts/meteor/packages/identity/API.md

 `identityService.isValid` is a required function which takes an identity and returns true if the identity is valid.

+### `Identity.isClientStateValid(clientState)`

+Returns `false` if any `func` registered with `Identity.validateClientState(func)` returns a falsey value.
+Otherwise, returns `true`.
+An identity service should use this function to check the validity of client state before storing it on the server or passing it to another client (e.g. in an email).
+See `Identity.validateClientState` for more info.

 ## Server-side API for policy enforcement

 ### `Identity.validate(func)`